Certificate of deposit: Closure

-Withdrawals before maturity are usually subject to a substantial penalty.
+Withdrawals before maturity are usually subject to a penalty.
 For a five-year CD, this is often the loss of up to twelve months' interest.
-These penalties ensure that it is generally not in a holder's best interest to withdraw the money before maturity—unless the holder has another investment with significantly higher return or has a serious need for the money.
+These penalties ensure that it is generally not in a holder's best interest to withdraw the money before maturity – unless the holder has another investment with a significantly higher return or has a serious need for the money.

-Commonly, institutions mail a notice to the CD holder shortly before the CD matures requesting directions.
-The notice usually offers the choice of withdrawing the principal and accumulated interest or "rolling it over" (depositing it into a new CD).
-Generally, a "window" is allowed after maturity where the CD holder can cash in the CD without penalty.
-In the absence of such directions, it is common for the institution to roll over the CD automatically, once again tying up the money for a period of time (though the CD holder may be able to specify at the time the CD is opened not to roll over the CD).
+Institutions may mail a notice to the CD holder shortly before the CD matures requesting directions regarding withdrawal.
+The notice usually offers the choice of withdrawing the principal and accumulated interest or "rolling it over", i.e. depositing it into a new CD.
+Generally, there is a "window" after maturity when CD can be cashed out without penalty.
+In the absence of such directions, the institution may roll over the CD automatically, once again tying up the money for a period of time.
+Additionally, the CD holder may be able to specify at the time the CD is opened for it not to be rolled over.

 Refinancing

-The Truth in Savings Regulation DD requires that insured CDs state, at time of account opening, the penalty for early withdrawal.
+The Truth in Savings Regulation DD requires that insured CDs state the penalty for early withdrawal at the time of account opening.
 It is generally accepted that these penalties cannot be revised by the depository prior to maturity.
 However, there have been cases in which a credit union modified its early withdrawal penalty and made it retroactive on existing accounts.
 The second occurrence happened when Main Street Bank of Texas closed a group of CDs early without full payment of interest.
 The bank claimed the disclosures allowed them to do so.

 The penalty for early withdrawal deters depositors from taking advantage of subsequent better investment opportunities during the term of the CD.
 In rising interest rate environments, the penalty may be insufficient to discourage depositors from redeeming their deposit and reinvesting the proceeds after paying the applicable early withdrawal penalty.
-Added interest from the new higher yielding CD may more than offset the cost of the early withdrawal penalty.
+Added interest from the new higher-yielding CD may more than offset the cost of the early withdrawal penalty.